Mathematical Institute,

 Registration will be in the foyer of the Mathematical Institute as you first walk in.

-Most of the talks will be in L1, L2 or L3 and lunches and coffee breaks will take place in the south mezzanine, situated in the area between L2 and L3.
+Most of the talks will be in L1 and L2.
+Lunches and coffee breaks will take place in the south mezzanine, situated in the area between L2 and L3.

 Toilets, including disabled toilets, are situated near L2.
 Gender-neutral toilets are situated inside the core staircase near the undergraduate study room and will be signposted.

-If not disclosed when registering, please email the EDI representative Georgina at oxfordwomeninmaths@gmail.com with your access needs along with the subject ‘Access Requirements’.
+If not disclosed when registering, please email the EDI representatives Chiara and Lauren at oxfordwomeninmaths@gmail.com with your access needs along with the subject ‘Access Requirements’.

 We want you to have the best conference experience possible, so please do not “push through” something interfering with your conference experience (no matter how small you feel it is) when we can help!